estein1988/main_street_backend/README.md

 The COVID-19 pandemic has forced almost all businesses to take a real, hard, look at their finances.
 A family friend of ours, who owns 5280 Skin Care, was not excluded from businesses which were told their shut their doors for a prolonged period in the spring and summer of 2020.
 I hope this app can help her look at where money is coming in and out of to better provide for more financial stability.

 ### Status
 App is fully functioning with option to grow with additional features.
-App is not currently deployed.
+App is not currently deployed but is forthcoming.

 ### Contact
 Created by **[Elliott Stein](https://www.linkedin.com/in/steinelliott/)**